 Configuring Azure Storage for Active Directory-based authentication

-The pre-requisite for this whole setup is that you have a working on-premises Active Directory that synchronizes Azure AD identities.
-It doesn’t really matter if it’s federated identities or not, as long as you can comfortably utilize those same identities in Azure you use internally.
-In my lab setup, I have a single Active Directory domain controller, that is configured to synchronize to Azure AD using seamless single sign-on:
+This setup's pre-requisite is a working on-premises Active Directory that synchronizes Azure AD identities.
+It doesn’t matter if it’s federated identities, as long as you can comfortably utilize those same identities in Azure you use internally.
+In my lab setup, I have a single Active Directory domain controller that is configured to synchronize to Azure AD using seamless single sign-on:

 The guidance from Microsoft states you can utilize either a local Active Directory or a cloud-hosted Active Directory Domain Services (Azure AD DS, in essence).
 I’m using the former – and more classic – setup.